sinatra/sinatra-recipes/asset_management/sinatra_assetpack.md

 end
 ```

+Note that while listing out the CSS files in the `css :application`
+block, the extension remains `.css` even though the source file is a
+`SASS` file. `Sinatra::Assetpack` understands the extension and
+converts the file automatically.

 The symbol that is sent to the `js` and `css` methods becomes the access
 helper in your views.
 You can use those helpers like so: